eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

 This element specifies the TCP port number on which Cyclone DDS accepts connections.
-If the port is set it is used in entity locators, published with DDSI discovery.
-Dynamically allocated if zero.
-Disabled if -1 or not configured.
+If the port is set, it is used in entity locators, published with DDSI discovery, dynamically allocated if zero, and disabled if -1 or not configured.
 If disabled other DDSI services will not be able to establish connections with the service, the service can only communicate by establishing connections to other services.

 The default value is: "-1".